Issue icon image

 Upturn joined the National Health Law Program and EPIC in an FTC complaint to address issues with Deloitte’s automated eligibility determination system in Texas that have caused people to lose Medicaid coverage.

-National Health Law Program (NHeLP), Electronic Privacy Information Center (EPIC), & Upturn
+National Health Law Program (NHeLP), Electronic Privacy Information Center (EPIC), and Upturn

 Comments on Medicaid administration technology